soggybag/front-end-React/README.md

 - NPM and Components
     - *** Try out some components from the web
     - Challenges
+- Boorstrap with Webpack and React
+    - *** npm install bootstrap...
+    - *** Apply Bootstrap stuff...
+    - *** Challenges
+        - Style one of the earlier projects
+        - Style another of the ealier projects
+        - Modify bootstrap for fun and profit
 - React Router
     - *** Make a multi page site with React Router
     - *** Challenges
+        -
 - Redux
     - *** Some notes on application state load data from local JS file for first example
     - *** Challenges